flux-iac/tofu-controller/docs/use-tofu-controller/integration-with-terraform-enterprise-or-cloud.md

 ## Terraform Enterprise

-Here are the steps to set up TF-Controller for your TFE instance.
+Here are the steps to set up tofu-controller for your TFE instance.

 ![](tfe_integration_01.png)